Camino Frances Day 8 – Azofra to Viloria del Rioja

 sunrise near Azofra

 We decided to walk the whole way to Santa Domingo de la Calzada before stopping for our breakfast and managed to make it in 3.5 hours.
-We were really cruising !

 We stopped in this lovely small city and had the obligatory cafe con Leche and a rather large Danish type thing.
 It was gorgeous !

 We also found this great water fountain next to the cathedral.
 Someone had to jump on and it was my mate Pilgrim Bob.
+A great picture.

 The small old town streets and cathedral are fantastic to walk around and a great way to waste a few hours if this is your last stop of the day.
-There is also a tree lined streets with bars and cafes which is really pleasant and it was full of Pilgrims on the Camino.

 Bob riding a bicycle in Santa Domingo de la Calzada

 This stage of the Camino Frances takes us from small village to village and walking through fields of wheat for hours on end.
-It was pretty boring but the views and scenery are amazing.
-The picture below I took specifically for my daughter, Grace (she knows what it is)

 picture of a door for grace